munki/munki-pkg/README.md

 munkipkg requires Python.
 It also uses several command-line tools available on macOS.
 There is no support for running these on Windows or Linux.

 In macOS 12.3, Apple removed the Python 2.7 install.
 Out-of-the-box, there is no Python installed.
-You'll need to provide your own Python to use munkipkg.
-It should run under Python 2.7, and Python 3.6-3.9 without issue.
+You'll need to provide your own Python3 to use munkipkg.

 Some options for providing an appropriate Python:

 1) If you also use Munki, use Munki's bundled Python.
-You could make a symlink at /usr/local/bin/python pointing to /usr/local/munki/munki-python (this assumes /usr/local/bin is in your PATH, which it is by default.
+You could make a symlink at /usr/local/bin/python3 pointing to /usr/local/munki/munki-python (this assumes /usr/local/bin is in your PATH, which it is by default.
 You could create symlink in any writable directory in your PATH if it differs)
 2) Install Python from https://www.python.org.
-You might still need to create a symlink somewhere so that `/usr/bin/env python` executes the Python you installed.
+You might still need to create a symlink somewhere so that `/usr/bin/env python3` executes the Python you installed.
 3) Install Apple's Python 3 by running `/usr/bin/python3` and accepting the prompt to install Python (if Xcode or the Command line development tools are not already present).
 Again you might need to create a symlink so that `/usr/bin/env python` executes the Python you installed.
 4) There are other ways to install Python, inlcuding Homebrew (https://brew.sh), macadmins-python (https://github.com/macadmins/python), my relocatable-python tool (https://github.com/gregneagle/relocatable-python), and more.

-If you don't want to create a symlink or alter your PATH so that `/usr/bin/env python` executes an appropriate Python for munkipkg, you can just call munkipkg _from_ the Python of your choice: `python3 /path/to/munkipkg [options]`
+If you don't want to create a symlink or alter your PATH so that `/usr/bin/env python3` executes an appropriate Python for munkipkg, you can just call munkipkg _from_ the Python of your choice: `python3 /path/to/munkipkg [options]`

 You might ask "Why not change the shebang to `#!/usr/bin/env python3` or even `#!/usr/bin/python3`?
 That could break many current users of the tool who _haven't_ upgraded to macOS 12.3 and don't have Xcode and/or the Command line development tools installed.
 If/when you upgrade to macOS 12.3, you'll need to take some action anyway.
 No need to punish everyone else.